Almonds

 Sunflower Seeds

-Sunflower seeds are packed with vitamin B, which play an important role in protecting against inflammation and they are an excellent source of vitamin E. Sunflower seeds are also great for curbing hunger.
+Sunflower seeds are packed with vitamin B, which plays an important role in protecting against inflammation and they are an excellent source of vitamin E. Sunflower seeds are also great for curbing hunger.

 Eating Tip: Sprinkle 2 tbsp of toasted sunflower seeds in your salad.